The Ultimate Guide to Trading Card Grading

 Tracking Your Submission

-In-Process Updates: Notifications as your cards move through different stages of grading (e.g., authentication, grading, encapsulation).
+In-Process Updates: Notifications as your cards undergo grading.

-Shipping Notification: Tracking information for your return package.
+Shipping Notification: Tracking info for the return package.

 Maximizing The Value Of Graded Cards